Mattlister/designandconquer/README.md

 Being a SPA, you never leave the one page.
 You can do everything all in one place and so I've added all the necessary features on the home page.

+* All revolving images have an information button about the location and holiday and a map which shows where the area is.

 ### Hopes for the website are:

 A user can use the site with ease and simplicity to the page:

 * Accessing the websites to find the perfect holiday